-- All personal follow entry and exit procedures.
+- All personnel follows entry and exit procedures.

 - Windows and doors should be closed.
-AC and AHU should be switch off before starting fumigation or fogging.
+AC and AHU should be switched off before starting fumigation or fogging.

-- Status label ‘Area under fumigation or fogging, Do not enter’ shall be fixed on either side of the entrance.
+- The status label ‘Area under fumigation or fogging, Do not enter’ shall be fixed on either side of the entrance.

-- Intimation of fumigation and fogging and for additional rounds should be given to security.
+- Intimation of fumigation and fogging and additional rounds should be given to security.

 Cleaning after fumigation: